Aladdin95/Social_Network/README.md

 ===================================================================================

-# To run The project; you have first to install python, then install the following :
+# To run The project:
+you have first to install python, then install the following :
 - Django (pip install django (from cmd administrator))
 - networkx (pip install networkx)
 - matplotlib (pip install matplotlib)